alexapostolu/night/README.md

 # Night

-An interpreted programming language that combines the simplicity of Python, with the type concepts of the C family.
+An interpreted programming language that focuses on simplicity and useability.
 The main goal of Night is to design an intuitive and easy to learn language.

 It's still in early development, and there's a lot to get done.